What you can do to help with your claim for Brandon disability benefits

 Get contact information for all treating health care professionals

-Your Tampa disability attorney may need to contact your treating health care professionals to obtain your records or written reports about your condition.
+Your Brandon disability attorney may need to contact your treating health care professionals to obtain your records or written reports about your condition.
 The easiest way for you to gather contact information is to collect the business cards of every health care professional you see and forward them to your disability attorney.

 Follow all prescribed medical treatment

-Failure to follow treatment can hurt your case for Tampa disability benefits or even lead to its denial.
+Failure to follow treatment can hurt your case for Brandon disability benefits or even lead to its denial.
 Poor compliance with medical advice may cause the judge at your disability hearing to doubt your truthfulness.
 The administrative law judge may conclude that you must not be as disabled as you claim to be, otherwise you would do a better job of following the prescribed treatment.

-Even if you are disabled, your Tampa application for Social Security disability benefits can be denied if you refuse to follow prescribed treatment and the treatment is expected to restore your ability to work.
+Even if you are disabled, your Brandon application for Social Security disability benefits can be denied if you refuse to follow prescribed treatment and the treatment is expected to restore your ability to work.
 You can, or course, refuse treatment with good reason such as, among others, the treatment is very risky, you cannot afford it, another doctor has advised against it, or you have religious objections.

 Keep track of dates of all medical treatment